The PNC Financial Services Group Inc. (PNC) – Don’t Be So Quick to Call it Dead

-The PNC Financial Services Group Inc. (NYSE: PNC) is -24.40% lower on its value in year-to-date trading and has touched a low of $146.39 and a high of $228.14 in the current 52-week trading range.
+The PNC Financial Services Group Inc. (NYSE: PNC) is -20.59% lower on its value in year-to-date trading and has touched a low of $146.39 and a high of $228.14 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The PNC stock was last observed hovering at around $148.03 in the last trading session, with the day’s gains setting it 3.56%.
+The PNC stock was last observed hovering at around $160.64 in the last trading session, with the day’s loss setting it -1.41%.

 Top 5 Cheap Stocks to Own Right Now